PedroHerrero/FactorAnalysis/README.md

 # FactorAnalysis
-Implementation of Factor Analysis for neural data analysis.
+Implementation of exploratory Factor Analysis using EM algorithm for dimensionality reduction.